Floofy-KH/utils/README.md

 ## dialogue_manager
 WIP

 Will contain data manager, and file readers and writers for dialogue.
 Effectively a graph where each vertex is a participant's dialogue, and each edge a possible choice for the player.

+## dialogue_editor
+WIP

+Front-end for the dialogue_manager written with .NET.
+C# bindings to the dialogue_manager API is currently in this project.

+A standalone VS solution, not part of CMake.